Markus Mettenleiter

 Testing of the Wireframe Prototype

 After reworking the wireframes a functional prototype was crafted for our first user test.
 One advantage to test in this early stage is that the users won't be distracted by the design of the finished product and changes can be made more easily.
-The functional prototype was interactive and animated to feel more immersive and for users to better understand the transitions (e.g the accordion menu).
+The functional prototype was interactive and animated to feel more immersive and for users to better understand the transitions (e.g. the accordion menu).
 One part of the test users were supposed to create a report based on three given parameters, while the other part of the testers were told to explore the system freely.
 During testing, the users were asked to express their thoughts aloud.
 Audio and video were recorded for further analysis.

-most users chose "topic" as the entry point
+-> most users chose "topic" as the entry point

 The test clearly showed the weaknesses and problems of the usability of our configurator.
 Although the navigation through the 3 steps was known and therefore unproblematic, almost all users complained about missing and too abstract information of what they were doing.
-This was particularly evident in the Data Type menu (called Assessment at the time) and in the Summary Card on the bottom of the page, which was still too unobtrusive.
+This was particularly evident in the Data Type menu, (called Assessment at the time) and in the Summary Card on the bottom of the page, which was still too unobtrusive.
+Further problems were a default state of areas and data types.
+Some test users already generated a report after selecting only the topic.
+The default state prevented our users from fully understanding & experiencing the system so we convinced the client to remove it.

 Comparison